How much time does it take to make a mug?

 10 mins to make the glaze

-20 seconds to pour the inside and dip the outside of the mug in glaze
+20 seconds to pour and dip the mug in glaze

 ——-